makersacademy/shop-manager-challenge/tables_recipe.md

 date: date
 item_id: int

-4. Design the Many-to-Many relationship
+4. Decide on The Tables Relationship
+Most of the time, you'll be using a one-to-many relationship, and will need a foreign key on one of the two tables.

-Make sure you can answer YES to these two questions:
+To decide on which one, answer these two questions:

-Can one [TABLE ONE] have many [TABLE TWO]?
+Can one [item] have many [orders]?
 (Yes)
-Can one [TABLE TWO] have many [TABLE ONE]?
-(Yes)

-# EXAMPLE

-1. Can one tag have many posts?
-YES
-2. Can one post have many tags?
-YES
+Can one [order] have many [items]?
+(No)
-If you would answer "No" to one of these questions, you'll probably have to implement a One-to-Many relationship, which is simpler.
-Use the relevant design recipe in that case.

-5. Design the Join Table
-The join table usually contains two columns, which are two foreign keys, each one linking to a record in the two other tables.

-The naming convention is table1_table2.

-# EXAMPLE

-Join table for tables: items and orders
-Join table name: items_orders
-Columns: item_id, order_id
+You'll then be able to say that:

+[A] has many [B]
+And on the other side, [B] belongs to [A]
+In that case, the foreign key is in the table [B] (orders)

 4. Write the SQL.
 -- EXAMPLE
--- file: items_orders.sql

 -- Replace the table name, columm names and types.